Student Success Initiatives at Atlantic Cape

 implement this project.

-The college will provide a series of five Saturday workshops at the
+The college provided a series of five Saturday workshops at the

-Cape May County Campus during spring semester 2016, and will follow
+Cape May County Campus during spring semester 2016, and followed

 these workshops up with an intensive week-long "Career Success